top of page

 As firefighters, we know how important smoke detectors are to the safety of your home, apartment, school, and office buildings.
 By installing and maintaining smoke detectors, people can reduce their chances of dying in a fire by 50%.

-The WFPD firefighters provide the elderly and disabled in the community with smoke detector installation and battery changes.
-The Wentzville FPD also provides low-income families with free smoke detectors.
+The firefighters of WFPD are available to aid elderly or disabled individuals who lack alternative assistance in changing smoke detector batteries.
+The Wentzville FPD can provide low-income families with free battery powered smoke detectors.

 A Smoke Detector Is the First Line of Defense Between You, and a Fire

 For all smoke alarm installations, be sure you follow the manufacturer’s instructions because there are differences between the various brands.
 If you are uncomfortable standing on a ladder, ask a relative or friend for help.
-If you are elderly or disabled and have problems installing or changing the batteries of the smoke detector, contact WFPD at 636.332.9869.
+If you are elderly or disabled and have no alternative assistance, to aid in changing smoke detector batteries, contact our office at 636.332.9869.

 Fire Safety & Evacuation Procedures Check List